Jira is one of the most flexible project management tools out there.

 There are a couple of extra benefits that come with using a widget:

-- Console logs, network logs, and environment info are automatically captured with each bug report.
+- Console logs, network logs, session replay, and environment info are automatically captured with each bug report.
 This saves developers a ton of time when trying to reproduce a bug.

 - Screenshots, annotations, reporter name, and contact info are attached to the issue in Jira.